Aerion/advent-of-code/2025/postmortem.md

 - Read the problem statement in its entirety
 - Use simple examples to debug issues
 - Know that [python modulo behaves](https://stackoverflow.com/questions/3883004/how-does-the-modulo-operator-work-on-negative-numbers-in-python) in a different way than other languages

+# Day 2

+## Part 1

+N/A

+## Part 2

+- Lost too much time trying to get the boundaries of the split
+- Didn't take into account the single digits number, which impacted the end result

+## Conclusions

+- It's better to spend 1 min thinking properly about array indexes than to spend 5 mins down the line trying to make working wrong ones defined in 2s
+- Think about extreme edge cases: here I was doing tunnel vision and missed the single digits that were the cause for the bad result